great-expectations/great_expectations/docs/community.md

 ---
-title: Community resources
+title: Community Resources
 ---
 We’re committed to supporting and growing the community around Great Expectations.
 It’s not enough to build a great tool.
 We want to build a great community as well.

 Open source doesn’t always have the best reputation for being friendly and welcoming, and that makes us sad.
 Everyone belongs in open source, and Great Expectations is dedicated to making you feel welcome.

 ### Get in touch with the Great Expectations team
-Join our public slack channel here: [join slack](https://greatexpectations.io/slack.
+Join our public slack channel here: [join slack](https://greatexpectations.io/slack).
 We’re not always available, but we’re there and responsive an awful lot of the time.

 ### Ask a question
 Slack is good for that, too: [join slack](https://greatexpectations.io/slack).